Skip to main content

 text

-You don't define individual MCP tool schemas in the protocol — they're auto-discovered from each MCP server at runtime.
+You don't define individual MCP tool schemas in the protocol - remote and device tools are auto-discovered from each MCP server at runtime, and consumer tools are supplied by the server-sdk.

 Remote MCP Servers